Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Preparatory results for the proof of the main theorems.

 for all indices $k_1,\dots, k_d$ such that $k_j\ge0$, $1\le j\le d$, and $k_1+\cdots+k_d=k$ with the function

-defined on ${\mathbb R}^{k\nu}$, and this convergence is uniform in all bounded subsets of ${\mathbb R}^{k\nu}$.
+defined on ${\mathbb R}^{\nu}$, and this convergence is uniform in all bounded subsets of ${\mathbb R}^{k\nu}$.

-On the other hand, Proposition~1.1 states that the matrix valued spectral measures $G^{(N)}=(G^{(N)}_{j,j'})$ converge to a matrix valued spectral measure $G^{(0)}=(G^{(0)}_{j,j'})$ on ${\mathbb R}^\nu$, and in (\ref{2.1}) we integrate with respect to a vector valued random spectral measure corresponding to the matrix spectral measure $(G^{(N)}_{j,j'})$, $1\le j,j'\le N$.
+On the other hand, Proposition~3.1 states that the elements of the matrix valued spectral measures $G^{(N)}=(G^{(N)}_{j,j'})$ vaguely converge to the elements of a matrix valued spectral measure $G^{(0)}=(G^{(0)}_{j,j'})$ on ${\mathbb R}^\nu$.
+In~(\ref{2.1}) we integrate with respect to a vector valued random spectral measure corresponding to the matrix valued spectral measure $(G^{(N)}_{j,j'})$, $1\le j,j'\le N$ of a generalized vector valued Gaussian stationary random field.
 Hence it is natural to expect that the random variables $S_N$ converge in distribution to the random variable